-To understand why the WCAG matters, you need to know who is behind them.
+To understand why the WCAG matters, you must know who is behind them.
 The WCAG was created by the World Wide Web Consortium, known as the W3C.
-The W3C was founded in October 1994 in the halls of MIT’s Laboratory for Computer Science (MIT/LCS), when global web activity started soaring.
-Founding members included top scientists, and by late 2019, the organization had over 440 members, including leaders from business, nonprofit organizations, universities, government entities, and relevant industries.
+The W3C was founded in October 1994 in the halls of MIT’s Laboratory for Computer Science (MIT/LCS) when global web activity started soaring.
+Founding members included top scientists, and by late 2019, the organization had over 440 members, including leaders from businesses, nonprofit organizations, universities, government entities, and relevant industries.

 The development of web accessibility standards was one of the earliest issues to be addressed by W3C founders in the mid-1990s.
-However, it would take several years before a coherent set of standards would be published.
+However, it would take several years to publish a coherent set of standards.
 In 1998, a 25-point document on best web accessibility practices was put forth by the Trace R&D Center at the University of Wisconsin, a collaborator of the W3C.
 This served as the basis for the first version of WCAG, published in 1999.
 Almost ten years later, at the end of 2008, the WCAG 2.0 was released.
 Today, the updated version WCAG 2.1 is the W3C’s standard on web accessibility and the one we follow today.

 W3C initially focused on standardizing web protocols so that websites and web tools would be compatible.
 Every W3C standard is reviewed, tested, and analyzed before members approve it.
 Usually, W3C standards have three levels of compliance, from A to AAA.